-Post-traumatic stress disorder and depression are among the identified illnesses that are caused by disturbing events witnessed or encountered by an individual (Stensland, 2014).
-Such disorders are clinically and psychologically approved to cause psychological problems to children.
-Many people in the world experience traumatic events that vary from one to another Olema et al., 2014).
-For instance, there are car and airplane accidents, sexual abuse as well as domestic violence.
+Post-traumatic stress disorder and depression are among the identified illnesses that are used by disturbing events witnessed or encountered by an individual (Stensland, 2014).
+Disorders are clinically and psychologically approved to cause psychological problems to children.
+Many people experience traumatic events that vary from one to another (Olema et al., 2014).
+For instance, there are car and airplane accidents, sexual abuse, as well as domestic violence.
 Study shows that the effects of traumatic events lead to PTSD and other psychiatric related diseases, such as depression, anxiety, panic, lack of socialization, isolated identity disorder, bipolar, personality development disorder and schizophrenia (Debell et al., 2041).
-Many cases have been reported as children have experienced traumatic events physically, emotionally, or sexually.
-This paper provides a comprehensive literature review on PTSD and major depressive disorders resulting from the trauma and violence on children's psychological development.
+Many cases have been reported as children have experienced traumatic events physically, emotionally or sexually.
+This paper provides a comprehensive literature review on PTSD and major depressive disorders as a result of the trauma and violence on children's psychological development.

-According to Stensland (2014), Trauma is an experience that one goes through emotionally or physically, leading to physical and psychological stress.
-It comes from a single event, a series of events or situations that are emotionally harmful and threatening to the child.
-Study shows that many cases of traumatic events happen some indicate single while other indicate severally.
-For instance, research reveals that cases of stress always trigger the fighting for survival responses in the child (Karam et al., 2014).
+According to Stensland (2014), trauma is an experience that one goes through emotionally physically, leading to physical and psychological stress.
+It comes as a result of a single event, a series of events or situations that are emotionally harmful and threatening.
+The research reveals that the cases of stress always trigger survival responses in the child (Karam et al., 2014).

 According to a study by Debell et al. (2041), childhood trauma affects the child's psychological development in the future, and the results show up later in life.
 Children who undergo events that threaten their life always develop a personality with low self-esteem.
-The authors state that the traumatic events lead to the following symptoms: mood swings, emotional instability, anxiety, anger, impulsiveness, aggression, depression as well as dissociation.
-They emphasize that violence leads to PTSD and depression.
-(Jooste 2014) emphasizes that the early forms of trauma usually alter the perception of the child where they lack self-trust and develop low self-esteem.
-Maritz adds that a child who undergoes severe trauma usually creates a sense of foreshortening.
+The authors state that traumatic events lead to the following symptoms: mood swings, emotional instability, anxiety, anger, impulsiveness, aggression, depression, as well as dissociation.
+They emphasize violence leads to PTSD and depression.
+Jooste (2014) emphasizes that the early forms of trauma usually alter the perception of the child where they lack self-trust and develop low self-esteem.
+Maritz adds that a child who undergoes severe trauma develops a sense of foreshortening.
 They always fear to live as they see the future not promising since it is even more dangerous.

-Debell et al. (2041) assert that adverse experiences that trauma causes in the early years of development of the child.
-This affects the interpersonal relationship of the child later when he grows up.
-The violence and trauma that a child experiences also affects their well-being and that is transferred to adulthood.
+Debell et al. (2041) studied adverse experiences that trauma causes in the early years of development of the child.
+It affects the interpersonal relationship of the child later when they grow up.
+The violence and trauma that a child experiences also affects their well-being, and that is transferred to adulthood.
 Most of the stated experiences include neglect and child abuse in any form, such as sexual abuse, physical and emotional abuse.
-According to an investigation by Debell et al. (2041) emphases that interference in the welfare of the child also affects their developmental framework
+According to an investigation by Debell et al. (2041), interference with the welfare of the child also affects their developmental framework.

-In addition, (Karam et al., 2014) identified that children who go through traumatic events usually show negative social behavior and have a problem in mental and physical development.
-According to the empirical studies carried on various people, the results indicate that childhood trauma results in PTSD compared to the trauma caused by an adult.
+In addition, Karam et al. (2014) identified that children who go through traumatic events usually show negative social behavior and have a problem in mental and physical development.
+According to the empirical studies carried on various people, childhood trauma results in PTSD as compared to the trauma caused when one is an adult.
 The researchers used a sample from the Middle East where there were many cases of violence, and the results indicate that childhood trauma was associated with more cases of PTSD than those in childhood experience (Karam et al., 2014).